 From Jan.
-1, 2014, passport holders of some countries and regions including USA, UK, Australia, Canada, France, Germany, Italy, Denmark, Netherlands, Spain, etc. are granted a visa-free stay of up to 72 hours when taking an international transfer via Dalian International Airport (DLC).
+1, 2014, passport holders of some countries and regions including USA, UK, Australia, Canada, France, Germany, Italy, Denmark, Netherlands, Spain, etc. are granted a visa-free stay of up to 72 hours when taking an international transfer via Zhoushuizi International Airport (DLC).

 Read details about 72-Hour Visa-Free Transit.

+History: Dalian, compared to ancient capital cities such as Beijing, Xian, Nanjing or Luoyang, is a young city with only a 100-year history.
+Situated at the tip of China's Liaodong Peninsular, it is a trading and financial center in northeastern Asia and has gained the name the 'Hong Kong of Northern China'.
+The old name was first used by an official in his memorial to Emperor Guangxu in the Qing Dynasty (1644-1911) referring to the present Dalian Gulf.
+In the early 20th century, the gulf area developed quickly and expanded into a city of significant size and importance.
 After the Opium War in 1840, the area was plunged into warfare.
 At the end of the 1800s, Japanese and Russian invaders successively set their feet on the Chinese mainland here.
 In 1894, Japan invaded the Peninsular and in 1897 Russian troops occupied Lushun Port (Port Arthur) and imposed upon the Qing government an unfair contract, in which they ceded Lushun as a colony to Russia.
 Seven years later, Lushun was again transferred to Japanese rule, when the Russians lost in the Japanese-Russian War.
 From then on the city suffered from the colonial rule of Russia and Japan for decades.
 It was as recently as 1955 that the Chinese government took over sovereignty of Lushun and the hardest times in this city's history ended.

-Both the Russian and Japanese colonists dreamed of establishing a city of their own on this land in those colonial periods.
-A group of Russian architects fascinated with French culture came to Dalian with their construction blueprint of Paris and built all sorts of elegant squares with artistic sculptures, lush lawns and western-style fountains.
+Local Highlights: Both the Russian and Japanese colonists dreamed of establishing a city of their own on this land in those colonial periods.
+A group of Russian architects fascinated with French culture came to the city with their construction blueprint of Paris and built all sorts of elegant squares with artistic sculptures, lush lawns and western-style fountains.
 These formed the architectural basis of the present city - taking squares as the center and radiating outwards.
 Today, the stylish women troopers patrolling the squares have become a feature of the city.

-There are two things that have earned the city a great reputation.
+Festivals: There are two things that have earned the city a great reputation.
 One is Football and the other is Fashion.
 Given the name of 'Oriental Brazil', it hosts many Chinese football matches and has the most successful football teams in China.
 The enthusiastic fans in the football club of the four-star Wanda International Hotel tell everyone how much the Chinese like this game.

 Another carnival event in the city is Dalian International Fashion Festival, during which thousands of dazzling celebrities, designers, pop stars and clothing merchants from both home and abroad get together to present an In-Fashion feast to the world.
 Consequently, the city stirs shopping lovers' blood with all sorts of skyscraper shopping malls and markets.If you are lucky enough to come to the city around September, a sea of world-class fashion brands will delight you.